From 1 January 2027, all owner occupied Queensland homes must have interconnected photoelectric smoke alarms installed.

 Supply & Install

-Prefer to email?
-Reach us directly:
+Prefer to speak with us directly?

 Queensland law requires action.
 All owner-occupied homes — private homes, townhouses, units and manufactured homes — must have interconnected photoelectric smoke alarms by 1 January 2027.